Kureel: Roles

+The Kureel community has traditionally been involved in agriculture, military, and skilled labor occupations.
+Over time, with changing societal structures, many Kureels have diversified into a wide range of professions in modern India, thanks to increased educational and social opportunities.
+The shift from traditional occupations to more diversified roles is a reflection of broader social mobility and the impact of affirmative action programs.

 History

 The history of Kureel clan is still unknown that how they came into existence but historically they were part of leather tanning community of Uttar Pradesh.

-Kureels saw a tremendous growth after British Raj and Kanpur being a hub of tanneries gave a chance to a lot of local Chamar communities to engage directly in such business at large scale.
+Kureels saw a tremendous growth after British Raj and Kanpur being a hub of tanneries gave a chance to a lot of local Mochi communities to engage directly in such business at large scale.
 A lot of Kureels were also in British Indian army and took part in Burma campaign.
 In 1943, the Chamar Regiment was raised which consisted many Kurils from Kanpur, Unnao, and Allahabad regions but it was disbanded in 1946.

 The Kureels/Kurils have origin in Awadh region of Uttar Pradesh and primarily speak Awadhi and are spread in various states.

 Kureels have been forefront runners of social reforms in Central U.P and have been associated with many movements, e.g. - Adi Hindu movement of Swami Achootanand or Ravidasia movement and later they adopted Kanbir panth by leaving menial works.
 Kureel Mahasabha was established in Kanpur which later got dissolved into Scheduled Castes Federation which was founded by Dr. B.R.
 Ambedkar.